SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

   (Though, frustratingly enough, we find later that only subsets were analyzed.)
 - Anterior nasal swabs on days 0-14, 21, and 28.
 - Daily scoring on 13 targeted symptoms every day, 0-28.
 - Viral rebound defined as &ge; 0.5 log 10 viral RNA copies/mL increase above baseline.
+  (Though, frustratingly enough _again_, they also use severe viral rebound thresholds of 3.0 and 5.0 log 10 mRNA copies/mL.)
-- Symptom rebound by a 4-point total symptom score (i.e., likely a 4-point Liechert scale 0 - 4) increase above baseline.
+- Symptom rebound by a 4-point total symptom score (i.e., likely a 5-point Liechert scale 0 - 4) increase above baseline.

 I haven't reviewed every detail here, since I'm not a referee.
 But overall, this looks